salt-community/pp-amanda/WorkLog.md

 ### Friday 31 October

 - Planning game-logic and with that some re-structuring in current game-service
-- Start initializing WebSockets with config.

 ## Week 4 – Final Touches & Presentation
 ### Monday 3 November

+- Cleaning up in Game-Service related to DynamoDB
+- Start impl.
+WebSockets and get a grasp of how it will integrate in FE+BE

 ### Tuesday 4 November (Presentation Day)